Some discussions on the Goldbach conjecture: Some results of the same flavor as the Goldbach conjecture

 The representation of positive integers as the sum of a prime and twice a square is a lesser-known conjecture of Goldbach \cite{Hodges1993}: every odd integer could be written in the form $p + 2a^2$, where $p$ is a prime or is taken to be $1$, and $a \geq 0$ is an integer.
 Stein \cite{Stein1856} in 1856 found two counterexamples $5777$ and $5993$ to this conjecture by Goldbach.
 Guy \cite{Guy1990} pointed out in 1990 that the density of such counterexamples is zero.
 In fact, Hodges \cite{Hodges1993} made a stronger conjecture in 1993 that for every number $N \geq 1$ there are only a finite number of odd integers that cannot be represented as the sum of a prime and twice a square in at least $N$ ways.

-Similarly, we can consider representing positive integers as the sum of a prime and a triangular number, or more generally, as the sum of a prime and an element from a set that contains values of a specific function at integer points.
+Similarly, we can consider representing positive integers as the sum of a prime and a triangular number, or as the sum of a prime and a $k$-th power, or more generally, as the sum of a prime and an element from a set that contains values of a function evaluated at integers or just at primes.
 For example, Hardy and Littlewood conjectured in 1923 that \cite{HL1923} for integers $a > 0$ and $b$, let $N(n)$ be the number of representations of $n$ in the form $p + a m^2 + bm$, where $p$ is a prime and $m \in \mathbb{Z}$, then if $n$, $a$, and $b$ have a common factor, or if $n$ and $a + b$ are both even, or if $b^2 + 4 a n$ is a square, then $N(n) = o(\sqrt{n} / \log n)$, while in all other cases, we have

 where $\epsilon = 1$ if $a + b$ is odd and $\epsilon = 2$ if $a + b$ is even, and where $\legendre{b^2 + 4 a n}{p}$ is the Legendre's symbol.